thesammykins/zoom-to-drive/WARP.md

 Build, lint, tests
 - No explicit build, lint, or test configuration found in this repo.
 If you add pytest or linters later, update this section with exact commands (e.g., pytest -q, running a single test, etc.).

+Recent fixes
+- **rclone parameter override fix**: Previously, --rclone-base-path and --rclone-remote parameters in run_zoom_manager.sh were not being respected due to environment variable timing issues.
+Fixed by adding these as command-line arguments to the Python script and passing them directly to the RcloneClient constructor, bypassing environment variable dependencies.

 Notes on repo docs
 - No CLAUDE.md, AGENT.md/AGENTS.md, Cursor rules, or Copilot instructions found here.